volitank/nala/docs/nala.8.md

 	*\-i, \--installed* will search only installed packages.

+	*\-N, \--nala-installed* Only packages explicitly installed with Nala.

 	*\-u, \--upgradable* will search only upgradable packages.

 	*\-a, \--all-versions* will print information about each version that is currently in the cache.